erin-koen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is an object representation of the HTML elements on a webpage.
+It is an API that is bridges the gap between the content written in HTML and the browser that displays the content.
+It can be manipulated using javascript such that those manipulations are displayed in the browser without changing the original HTML.

 2. What is an event?
+Every interaction a user has with a site is known as an event (mouse click, moving the mouse, scrolling, etc).
+The browser is watching all of them.

 3. What is an event listener?
+An eventListener is added to a particular element.
+It specifies the event and a callback function to fire when that event occurs.

 4. Why would we convert a NodeList into an Array?
+We'd convert a NodeList into an Array if we needed access to specific Array methods like .map .reduce and .filter.

 5. What is a component?
+A component is the combination of HTML, CSS, and JavaScript code to create a reusable, modular section of a website that is able to be created on demand.

 ### Git Set up